hchyang/PSiTE/README.md

 A list of phased germline SNVs in the VCF format is specified via `-v/--vcf`.
 The variants in this file will be spiked into the reference genome to build the germline genome of an individual.
 Only SNVs are acceptable.
-CSiTE expects phased genotype data for the cancer individual.
+PSiTE expects phased genotype data for the cancer individual.
 To be more precise, the VCF file should contain only one sample's genotype information and two alleles at each locus should be separated by '|' in the GT field of the VCF file.